leejo/using_mojolicious_for_fun_and_nonprofit/presentation.md

 ## In Summary

 + A path to migrate a legacy CGI.pm app
+    - But with easy rollback if necessary
+    - Removes an awful lot of boilerplate
-+ Modern perl development techniques
++ Modern perl development methods
 + Tests!

 ---